-SQL statements that require the gateway to callback to Oracle database are not supported.
+SQL statements that require the gateway to callback to Oracle database would not be supported.

 The following categories of SQL statements will result in a callback:

 Any DML with a sub-select, which refers to a table in Oracle database.
 For example: